Implicit equations involving the $p$-Laplace operator: Introduction and main results

-In both cases we first reduce problem \eqref{equazione} to an elliptic differential inclusion, but methods used are different, depending on the regularity of the function $ \varphi $ and on the structure of the problem.
+In both situations we first reduce problem \eqref{equazione} to an elliptic differential inclusion, but methods used are different and depend on the regularity of the function $ \varphi $ and on the structure of the problem.

 More precisely, in the first case we make use of a result in \cite{ricceri1} to obtain the inclusion

 where $ F $ is a lower semicontinuous selection of the multifunction